aws/serverless-application-model/DEVELOPMENT_GUIDE.rst

 We format our code using [Black](https://github.com/python/black) and verify the source code is black compliant in Appveyor during PRs.
 You can find installation instructions on [Black's docs](https://black.readthedocs.io/en/stable/installation_and_usage.html).

-After installing, you can run our formatting through our Makefile by `make black-format` or integrating Black directly in your favorite IDE (instructions can be found [here](https://black.readthedocs.io/en/stable/editor_integration.html))
+After installing, you can check your formatting through our Makefile by running `make black-check`.
+To automatically update your code to match our formatting, please run `make black`.
+You can also integrate Black directly in your favorite IDE (instructions can be found [here](https://black.readthedocs.io/en/stable/editor_integration.html))

 Pre-commit